-The decrease in total gross margins for the three months ended July 31, 2023 compared to the same period last year was driven by a decline in subscription margin, offset by an increase in professional service margin.

-The subscription margin for the three months ended July 31, 2023 decreased due to higher personnel related costs as a result of increased headcount and overall costs to support the growth in our business, and increased stock-based compensation primarily related to additional equity awards granted to current and new employees, compared to the same period last year.

-The professional service margin for the three months ended July 31, 2023 increased primarily due to the mix of professional services provided, including an increase in prioritized engineering services, which generally have higher margins, offset by lower personnel-related costs compared to the same period last year.
+The decrease in total gross margins for the six months ended October 31, 2023 compared to the same period last year was driven by decline in subscription margin, offset by an increase in professional service margin.
+The subscription margin for the six months ended October 31, 2023 decreased due to increased personnel-related costs as a result of additional headcount and overall costs to support the growth in our business, and increased stock-based compensation primarily related to additional equity awards granted to current and new employees, compared to the same period last year.
+The professional service margin for the six months ended October 31, 2023 increased primarily due to the mix of professional services provided, and due to lower personnel-related costs, compared to the same period last year.